ryandeussing/jimhopper/_sexual-abuse-of-boys/guidance-and-hope.md

 In addition to the sexual abuse, my father was abusive verbally, emotionally and physically toward my mother, who was Japanese.
 He would ridicule her English and put her down.
 When she finally had enough and fought back he would tell her that she didn't understand "American humor."
 This didn't fool any of us children, though.

 I buried all my feelings, became quiet in order to appear "normal" (although inside I felt different and defective).
 I became a walking zombie without feelings.
 Starting in high school I got a job to stay away from home as much as possible – actually worked 35-40 hours a week and carried a full load at school.
-I started studying Japanese in college and used this as a legitimate way to escape from home--travel to Japan to take advantage of what I was learning in school.
+I started studying Japanese in college and used this as a legitimate way to escape from home–travel to Japan to take advantage of what I was learning in school.
 So, the abuse actually fueled my interest in international business, which is what I do now.
 I have become sort of a Japan expert and enjoy what I do.
 My career is somewhat symbolic of my family life – being the glue between the U.S. and Japan, holding both sides together.
 Perhaps my name should have been Elmer.

 When my oldest child turned 8, I found it increasingly difficult to keep the memories and feelings of guilt and shame away – like trying to hold a ball under water.
 I decided to go to counselling to understand what had happened to me so that I would never do the same thing to my own children.
 After the first session (I waited until the last 5 minutes to bring it up, which was the FIRST time in my life to ever talk about it), I actually felt as if I was floating when I left the office.